-x.
+v.
 Mechanism for Redressal of Investor Grievances

-The agreement between the Registrar to the Offer, our Company and the Selling Shareholder provides for retention of records with the Registrar to the Offer for a period not less than eight years after completion of the Offer enable the investors to approach the Registrar to the Offer for redressal of their grievances.
+The agreement between the Registrar to the Offer, our Company and the Selling Shareholder provides for retention frecords with the Registrar to the Offer for a period not less than eight years after completion of the Offer enable the investors to approach the Registrar to the Offer for redressal of their grievances.